Staff & Board

 From 2014-2016, Ethan was honored to serve as Interim Executive Director while one of these agency partnerships matured, resulting in the joining together of United Ministries and GAIHN in the shared effort to address poverty in Greenville.

-Director of Development
+Associate Director of Integrated Services

 Janna H. Lusk

 Volunteer Coordinator (vol.)